adamsalter/sitemap_generator/README.md

 And the output from running the above:

 ```
+In /Users/karl/projects/sitemap_generator-test/public/
-+ en/english.xml.gz                 1 links /  612 Bytes /  296 Bytes gzipped
++ en/english.xml.gz                                        1 links /  328 Bytes
-+ fr/french.xml.gz                  1 links /  614 Bytes /  298 Bytes gzipped
++ fr/french.xml.gz                                         1 links /  329 Bytes
-+ sitemap1.xml.gz                   3 links /  919 Bytes /  328 Bytes gzipped
++ sitemap1.xml.gz                                          2 links /  346 Bytes
-+ sitemap.xml.gz                 3 sitemaps /  505 Bytes /  221 Bytes gzipped
++ sitemap.xml.gz                                        3 sitemaps /  252 Bytes
-Sitemap stats: 5 links / 3 sitemaps / 0m00s
+Sitemap stats: 4 links / 3 sitemaps / 0m00s
 ```

-So we have two sitemaps with one link each and one sitemap with three links.
+So we have two sitemaps with one link each and one sitemap with two links.
 The sitemaps from the groups are easy to spot by their filenames.
 They are `english.xml.gz` and `french.xml.gz`.
 They contain only one link each because **`include_index` and `include_root` are set to `false` by default** in a group.

-On the other hand, the default sitemap which we added `/rss` to has three links.
-The sitemap index and root url were added to it when we added `/rss`.
+On the other hand, the default sitemap which we added `/rss` to has two links.
+The root url was added to it when we added `/rss`.
 If we hadn't added that link `sitemap1.xml.gz` would not have been created.
 So **when we are using groups, the default sitemap will only be created if we add links to it**.

 **The sitemap index file is shared by all groups**.
 You can change its filename by setting `SitemapGenerator::Sitemap.filename` or by passing the `:filename` option to `create`.